 And all of this is on top of hormonal changes that can make emotions and stress more intense.
 It’s no wonder kids this age can seem moody!

 - Listen.
 When your child is ready to talk, be available.
 Listen actively.
-Be there with an open mind and hear what she is saying.
+Be there with an open mind and hear what they are saying.
 It may be difficult, but try not to interject.
 Just listen.

-- Don’t judge or overreact to things she tells you.
+- Don’t judge or overreact to things your child tells you.
 This can be difficult, but if you react harshly or judgmentally in the moment, your child will be less likely to open up to you in the future.

 If your child doesn’t feel like talking, don’t take it personally.
 It’s normal for children at this age to distance themselves from parents and caregivers.
-Give your child space, while also letting her know that you’re there for her.
+Give your child space, while also letting them know that you’re there for them.

 Organization and time management do not come naturally for most of us.
 However, they’re very important skills to have to be successful in middle and high school (and life after school, too!), and some kids may need more help learning how to manage these new responsibilities.